More about Tata Technologies Limited

 | trailingEps | 13.090000 |

-TATATECH's negative gross and operating margins suggest that the company is currently losing money, unable to generate profit from production or operations.
-This could signal inefficiencies in cost control or a drop in sales.
+TATATECH's negative gross and operating margins indicate that the company is unable to generate profit from its core business activities.
+This suggests financial strain and could be a sign of deeper cost management issues.

 Price projections: